 A live 90-minute premium CLE video webinar with interactive Q&A

 This CLE webinar will give real estate counsel a better understanding of how courts interpret and enforce leases.
 The panel will review the lease provisions essential to the practical exercise of remedies by the landlord and defenses that may be available to the tenant.
 The panel will discuss the eviction process, collection of damages, and other post-eviction issues.

 - Events of default; notice and cure

 - Property access and self-help

 - Obligations of parties after termination

-- Back rent; post-eviction rent
+- Back rent; post-eviction rent and acceleration of rent

 - The eviction process

 - Other remedies

 - Role of property manager vs. owner in lease enforcement and exercises of remedies including licensing requirements